Child Custody Lawyers in Salt Lake City & Park City, Utah

 - Any other factor the court sees as significant.

 Note that these are only a few factors, and the complete list of relevant factors under Utah law is extensive.
-For more information about a child’s best interests in Utah, be sure to get in touch with child custody attorneys in Salt Lake City.
+For more information about a child’s best interests in Utah, be sure to get in touch with child custody attorneys in Salt Lake City and Park City.

 Physical vs. Legal Custody in Salt Lake City